Mitzpe Kinneret Lookout and Ein Akub Spring in the Mevo Hama Forest

 DIRECTIONS FOR A CIRCULAR HIKE THAT INCLUDES MITZPE KINNERET:

-This short family hike starts from Ein Akub, passes the outskirts of the ruins of Taufik, visits Mitzpe Kinneret and returns to your car at Ein Akub.
-A small part of the hike is on the spectacular Golan Trail, a 120-Km/5 to 7-day continuous trail from nearby Ein Tawfik to Mount Hermon.
+This short, circular family hike starts from Ein Akub, passes the outskirts of the ruins of Taufik and visits Mitzpe Kinneret.
+A small section of the hike is on the spectacular Golan Trail, a 120-Km/5 to 7-day continuous trail from nearby Ein Tawfik to Mount Hermon.

-At the T-junction follow the green markings by turning left, cross the cattle grid, and then immediately turn right.
+• At the T-junction follow the green markings by turning left, cross the cattle grid, and then immediately turn right.
 This will take you to the outskirts and ruins of the Syrian village of Tawfik.
-Once you see two concrete picnic tables on your right, look out over Lake Kinneret and then turn back.
+Once you see two concrete picnic tables on your right, look out over Lake Kinneret.
+Then turn back.
 In theory, you can continue further on this green-marked trail all the way to Kibbutz HaOno, but there is little point in doing this.

-Turning back, you will soon come to the 4-way crossroads you previously passed.
-Continue straight ahead along the road.
+• Turning back, you will soon come to the 4-way crossroads you previously passed.
+Continue straight ahead along this road.
 You will soon pass on your right an enclosed concrete structure.

-This structure was built for canon by the Israel Defense Forces during the 1968-1970 War of Attrition as a response to shelling on Tiberias from north of the Gilad.
-After Israel returned the shelling from here, the firing ceased.
+This structure was built by the Israel Defense Forces during the 1968-1970 War of Attrition for firing canon in response to shelling on Tiberias from north of the Gilead.
+After Israel began returning fire, the firing ceased.
 It is called Emdat Hanivronim after a similar firing placement in Greece built by the Germans.

 The military installation of Emdat Hanivronim is no longer in use.
 It is enclosed and cannot be entered.